-In 2011 Step-Up’s staff and Board of Directors refined our mission and committed ourselves to expanding our services to better serve the whole person.
-In addition to our prevention, testing and case management programs, Step-Up is committed to providing essential wrap-around services to the populations we serve.
+In 2011 Step-Up’s staff and Board of Directors refined our mission and committed ourselves to expand our services to better serve the whole person.
+In addition to our prevention, testing, and case management programs, Step-Up is committed to providing essential wrap-around services to the populations we serve.

 We provide comprehensive care and resources for wellness with dignity and inclusivity.